alex-ab/NOVA/README.md

 This NOVA version is a fork to fit the requirements of the Genode OS framework.
-It is derived from the upstream version developed by Udo Steinberg working for BedRock Systems, Inc. Additionally, this version contains adjusted commits of a fork called Hedron developed by Cyberus Technology GmbH.
+It is derived from the upstream version developed by Udo Steinberg working for BlueRock Security, Inc. Additionally, this version contains adjusted commits of a fork called Hedron developed by Cyberus Technology GmbH.